doiotyourself/doiotyourself.github.io/_posts/2023-01-24-Hello-World.md

 Thanks for visiting [doiotyourself.com](https://doiotyourself.com).

-## Bonus Step - Set up email forwarding to gmail
+## Bonus Step - Set up email forwarding to Gmail

 I'll add DNS configuration to forward emails sent to <josh@doiotyourself.com> to the email account that I setup in Step One.
 [Start here](https://dash.cloudflare.com/?to=/:account/:zone/email/overview) - it's only 3 clicks to set up.